TrainWeb.org Facebook Page

 Map: Ba 43 Topographic Maps

-This aerial photo from 1964 captured the Western Maryland's operation near its peak at Port Covington, WM's eastern terminus in Baltimore.
+This aerial photo from 1964 captured Western Maryland's operation near its max footprint at Port Covington, WM's eastern terminus in Baltimore.
 After crossing under a Hanover Street bridge, WM's rails coming from the west (left) fanned out to serve a power plant, several separate waterfront docks, tall silos and other typical yard features such as a roundhouse.
 Only a small fraction of those rails remain, key ones drawn in black on the map.
-Newer features, such as Interstate 95 and the Baltimore Sun's printing facility, are overlaid for location reference.
+Newer features, such as Interstate 95 and the Baltimore Sun's printing facility, are overlaid for reference.

 Aerial 1924